Dr. Atmika Paudel, PhD says... The

-A landmark study was done in 2001 by Gudmundur Bergsson, et. al. at the Institute of Biology, University of Iceland,1 Department of Anatomy, University of Iceland Medical School, and Department of Microbiology, National University Hospital, Reykjavik, Iceland.
-Titled, "In Vitro Killing of Candida Albicans by Fatty Acids and Monoglycerides" and published in Antimicrobial Agents and Chemotherapy Volume 45: 3209-3212, No. 11.
-They found that the capric acid found in cold pressed coconut oil for yeast infections caused the quickest killing of three strains of candida.
+A landmark study titled, "In Vitro Killing of Candida Albicans by Fatty Acids and Monoglycerides" was done in 2001 by Microbiologist Bergsson and Associates at the Institute of Biology, University of Iceland, Department of Anatomy, University of Iceland Medical School, and Department of Microbiology, National University Hospital, Iceland was published in Antimicrobial Agents and Chemotherapy.
+They found that the capric acid found in cold pressed coconut oil for yeast infections caused the quickest killing of three strains of Candida.
 Lauric acid was found to work on a slower time period but was the most effective killing agent.
-The oils exploded the plasma membranes and nucleus of the candida yeast cell.
+The oils exploded the plasma membranes and nucleus of the Candida yeast cell.

-The link below takes you to a picture of the candida cell and coconut oils effects.
-Side A is a normal candida yeast cell, in side B you can see that the inside of the cell has been literally scattered by coconut oil and I guarantee you is quite dead.
+The link below takes you to a picture of the Candida cell and coconut oils effects.
+Panel A is a normal Candida yeast cell, in Panel B you can see that the inside of the cell has been literally scattered by coconut oil and is quite dead.

-In another study published in June 2007 at the Department of Medical Microbiology & Parasitology, University College Hospital, Ibadan, Nigeria by Ogbolu DO, et. al, tested coconut oil verses 17 different isolates of Candida albicans, 9 isolates of Candida glabrata, 7 isolates of Candida tropicalis, 7 isolates of Candida parapsilosis, 6 isolates of Candida stellatoidea, and 6 isolates of Candida krusei.
+Another study in June 2007 at the Department of Medical Microbiology & Parasitology, University College Hospital, Ibadan, Nigeria by Ogbolu and Associates, tested coconut oil verses 17 different isolates of Candida albicans, 9 isolates of Candida glabrata, 7 isolates of Candida tropicalis, 7 isolates of Candida parapsilosis, 6 isolates of Candida stellatoidea, and 6 isolates of Candida krusei.

-They found that candida albicans had the highest susceptibility to coconut oil for yeast infections(100%).
+They found that Candida albicans infections had the highest susceptibility to coconut oil for yeast infections(100%).

 It is noteworthy that coconut oil was active against all species of Candida at 100% concentration compared to fluconazole.
-Coconut oil should be used in the treatment of fungal infections in view of emerging drug-resistant Candida species.
+Therefore, coconut oil should be used in the treatment of fungal infections in view of emerging drug-resistant Candida species.